-- 1. The MMP is ready for marketing, including their website, with all required materials. - 2.
-For passive enrollees, the MMP welcome notice that is sent 30 days prior to passive enrollment effective date must be modified to indicate the plan may reach out before effective date to do a HRA, and that completion of the HRA is optional. - 3.
-The MMP may reach out no sooner than 20 days before the effective date of the passive enrollment.

-- 4. The MMP must emphasize the HRA is optional, and ask if the beneficiary wants to participate in the HRA at that time or later, after the enrollment is effective. - 5.
-The MMP is required to educate the beneficiary about continuity of care requirements, and identify any transitional care needs, during the same encounter in which the early HRA is conducted. - 6.
-In the event the MMP identifies an immediate health care need when conducting an HRA prior to the beneficiary's effective date of enrollment, the MMP is responsible for communicating this information to the beneficiary's current health coverage and ensuring a seamless transition to MMP-provided coverage upon the effective date of coverage. - 7.
-The CMT will disapprove use of this policy for an MMP if concerns relating to its use are identified, including encouraging sicker members to disenroll. - 8.
+- 1. The MMP must provide advance notice to the Contract Management Team (CMT) that it intends to conduct early HRAs.
+This notification must be provided at least 60 days prior to implementing this policy. - 2.
+The MMP must be ready for marketing, including its website, with all required materials. - 3.
+For passive enrollees, the MMP welcome notice that is sent 30 days prior to passive enrollment effective date must be modified to indicate the plan may reach out before effective date to do a HRA, and that completion of the HRA is optional. - 4.
+The MMP may reach out no sooner than 20 days before the effective date of the passive enrollment. - 5.
+The MMP must emphasize the HRA is optional, and ask if the beneficiary wants to participate in the HRA at that time or later, after the enrollment is effective. - 6.
+The MMP is required to educate the beneficiary about continuity of care requirements, and identify any transitional care needs, during the same encounter in which the early HRA is conducted. - 7.
+In the event the MMP identifies an immediate health care need when conducting an HRA prior to the beneficiary's effective date of enrollment, the MMP is responsible for communicating this information to the beneficiary's current health coverage and ensuring a seamless transition to MMP-provided coverage upon the effective date of coverage. - 8.
+The CMT will prohibit use of this policy for an MMP if concerns relating to its use are identified, including encouraging sicker members to disenroll. - 9.
 MMPs would be required to notify the CMT if they choose to change the timing of how they conduct HRAs.
-For example, if the MMP chooses to obtain CMT approval to conduct HRAs prior to the coverage effective date then later changes to conducting HRAs only on or after the coverage effective date, the MMP must notify the CMT before implementing this change.
+For example, if the MMP implements this policy but later decides to conduct HRAs only on or after the coverage effective date, the MMP must notify the CMT before implementing that change.
 This notification shall occur no later than 60 days prior to implementing the change.

-Additionally, the following guidance on reporting and oversight shall be followed for HRAs conducted prior to the effective date of enrollment:
+Additionally, the following guidance on reporting shall be followed for HRAs conducted prior to the effective date of enrollment: 1

+1. If a beneficiary's HRA is completed prior to the beneficiary's effective date of coverage, the MMP shall report the completion (under Core Measures 2.1 and 2.2), as if it were conducted on the first effective date of coverage; and

+1 This reporting guidance applies to core measures.
+Guidance for reporting any applicable state-specific measures is provided in the state-specific reporting requirements.

-- 1. If a beneficiary's HRA is completed prior to the beneficiary's effective date of coverage, the MMP shall report the completion (Core 2.1 and 2.2), as if it were conducted on the first effective date of coverage; - 2.
-If a beneficiary's HRA is completed prior to the beneficiary's effective date of coverage, the MMP shall complete the beneficiary's Individualized Care Plan (ICP) within the contractually required 30 days of when the HRA was conducted.
-The MMP shall report the ICP completion (CA 1.1, 1.2, 1.3, 1.4 and 1.5) as if the HRA were conducted on the first effective date of coverage; and - 3.
-The MMP shall notify the CMT if the MMP intends to discontinue conducting HRAs prior to the enrollment effective date.
-This notification shall occur no later than 60 days prior to implementing the change.
+2. If a beneficiary's HRA is completed prior to the beneficiary's effective date of coverage, the MMP shall complete the beneficiary's care plan by no later than the contractually required timeframe.
+In the event that a care plan is also finalized prior to the first effective enrollment date, the MMP should report completion of the care plan (under Core Measure 3.2) as if it were completed on the first effective enrollment date.

-Note: To reduce beneficiary confusion regarding the purpose and use of the early HRA, we encourage MMPs to begin the assessment process with basic education about the demonstration, continuity of care protections, and opportunities to opt out, disenroll, or change plans.
+Note: To reduce beneficiary confusion regarding the purpose and use of the early HRA, we encourage MMPs to begin the assessment process with basic education about the demonstration, continuity of care protections, and opportunities to cancel, disenroll, or change plans.